Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Methods

 \section{Methods}

-We use the code \texttt{ATHENA} \citep{Stone2008} with a setup similar to \citetalias{Li2022} and \citetalias{Li2022b} to study the hydrodynamical evolution of binaries embedded in accretion discs.
-Section \ref{subsec:schemes} briefly reiterates our numerical model and describes our treatment of viscosity.
-Section \ref{subsec:setups} summarizes the parameters used in our simulations.
+We use the code \texttt{ATHENA} \citep{Stone2008} with a setup similar to \citetalias{Li2022} and \citetalias{Li2023} to study the hydrodynamical evolution of binaries embedded in accretion discs.
+Section \ref{subsec:schemes} briefly reiterates our numerical model and describes our treatment of viscosity. \rlr{Section \ref{subsec:corr_mdot} then describes the updated formulae we use to compute the secular evolution of the binary.} Section \ref{subsec:setups} summarizes the parameters used in our simulations.